-Overall, mammalian enhancers from our classified set were enriched for ancestral TFBSs (30.1% of all TFBSs were classified as mammalian, goodness-of-fit test, Bonferroni corrected p-value < 0.01), while enhancers only present in cattle were enriched in TFBSs that were assigned to branches after the split of ruminants and whales from pigs (Suppl.
-Table S12).
-Moreover, the enhancers found near EBRs had clear signatures of corresponding evolutionary events: enhancers close to bovid-cattle lineage EBRs contained more TFBSs that originated after the split of bovids from cervids (42.76% of all TFBSs, p-value < 0.01), while enhancers near ruminant-specific EBRs, found only in the ancestor of all ruminants, contained more TFBSs that formed after the split of ruminants from cetaceans (75.03%, pvalue < 0.01, Fig. 4a and Suppl.
-Table S14).
-We further identified 25 TFs that had significantly more TFBSs present in enhancers near ruminant-lineage EBRs (i.e., all EBRs that appeared after the split of ruminants from cetaceans and present in the lineage leading to cattle) than expected from uniform distribution (goodness-of-fit test, Bonferroni corrected p-value <

-0.05), including most of the members of three TF families: AP-2s, Three-zinc finger Krüppelrelated factors and More than 3 adjacent zinc finger factors (Fig. 4b and Suppl.
-Table S13).
+<0.01), whereas enhancers only present in cattle were enriched in TFBSs that were assigned to branches after the split of ruminants and whales from pigs (Supplemental Table S12).
+Moreover, the enhancers found near EBRs had clear signatures of corresponding evolutionary events: Enhancers close to bovid-cattle lineage EBRs contained more TFBSs that originated after the split of bovids from cervids (42.76% of all TFBSs, P-value <0.01), whereas enhancers near ruminant-specific EBRs, found only in the ancestor of all ruminants, contained more TFBSs that formed after the split of ruminants from cetaceans (75.03%, P-value <0.01) (Fig. 4A; Supplemental Table S14).
+We further identified 25 TFs that had significantly more TFBSs present in enhancers near ruminant-lineage EBRs (i.e., all EBRs that appeared after the split of ruminants from cetaceans and present in the lineage leading to cattle) than expected from uniform distribution (goodness-of-fit test, Bonferroni-corrected P-value <0.05), including most of the members of three TF families: AP-2s, Three-zinc finger Krüppel-related factors, and More than 3 adjacent zinc finger factors (Fig. 4B; Supplemental Table S13).

-Lineage-specific EBRs were previously found to be enriched for TEs that are active in the same lineage (Larkin et al. 2009; Farré et al. 2016) (Suppl.
-Table S8).
-Focusing on the 25 TFBS motifs enriched in the ruminant-lineage EBRs, using a permutation test we found that they were preferentially located inside ruminant-specific TEs (such as SINE2-2\BT, BOV-A2 and L1\Art, with 1.62×, 1.51× and 1.28× fold-enrichment, respectively, Suppl.
-Table S15), compared to enhancers found distant from ruminant-lineage EBRs (FDR < 0.05), suggesting that the insertion of these TEs might have influenced the distribution of TFBSs in enhancers near ruminant-lineage EBRs similar to their contribution to formation of novel CNEs.
+Lineage-specific EBRs were previously found to be enriched for TEs that are active in the same lineage (Supplemental Table S8; Larkin et al. 2009; Farré et al. 2016).
+Focusing on the 25 TFBS motifs enriched in the ruminant-lineage EBRs, using a permutation test we found that they were preferentially located inside ruminant-specific TEs (such as SINE2-2_BT, BOV-A2, and L1_Art, with $1.62\times$, $1.51\times$, and $1.28\times$ fold enrichment, respectively) (Supplemental Table S15) compared to enhancers found distant from ruminant-lineage EBRs (FDR < 0.05), suggesting that the insertion of these TEs might have influenced the distribution of TFBSs in enhancers near ruminant-lineage EBRs similar to their contribution to formation of novel CNEs.